 Negatives of 9 Week Control Freak

 To me, one of the negatives to 9 Week Control Freak is the strong motivational talks Autumn gives.
-While this can be a major pro to some, I felt she occasionally gets on a tangent that I just tune out 😉
+While this can be a major pro to some, I feel she can get on a tangent and I just tune her out 😉

 That being said, I wouldn’t let this last point discourage you.
 Autumn does try to take her time explaining each move the first time you do it.

 Yes, I would definitely recommend 9 Week Control Freak for someone looking for a new workout program.